-- 9.4 The recommended Diocesan scale is calculated by reference to the average overall costs of private ownership of four popular makes of vehicle, as last published by the NRMA/RACV. - 9.5 For 2021, that scale comprises a fixed component of \$8,047 per annum (2020 \$8,047) to cover lease/loan payments including interest, nominal depreciation, registration, insurance, etc, plus a variable component reimbursed at the rate of \$246 (2020- \$246) for every 1,000 kilometres of ministry related travel (estimated or actual) by the member of the ministry staff in the year to cover other running costs, such as fuel, service, and tyres. - 9.6 As a general rule, where ministry staff are serving part-time the recommended fixed component is the relevant proportion of the full-time recommendation based on a 6 day working week.
-The variable component should be provided at the same rate provided to full-time ministry staff. - 9.7 In addition to the travel benefit or allowance, the parish should precisely reimburse the member of the ministry staff for the cost of tolls and parking fees incurred in ministry related travel. - 9.8 The parish may provide travel benefits (which are normally paid from an MEA) either by paying direct to a third party or precisely reimbursing the member of the ministry staff for agreed travel expenses on production of documentary evidence (eg, fuel, maintenance receipts).
-Such travel benefits are exempt benefits and not subject to tax under current tax legislation.

-- 9.9 Any other amounts paid in cash to the member of the ministry staff are allowances and therefore subject to PAYG tax.
+- 9.4.
+The recommended Diocesan scale is calculated by reference to the average overall costs of private ownership of four popular makes of vehicle, as last published by the NRMA/RACV. - 9.5.
+For 2023, that scale comprises a fixed component of \$8,047 per annum (2022 \$8,047) to cover lease/loan payments including interest, nominal depreciation, registration, insurance, etc, plus a variable component reimbursed at the rate of \$246 (2022- \$246) for every 1,000 kilometres of ministry related travel (estimated or actual) by the member of the ministry staff in the year to cover other running costs, such as fuel, service, and tyres. - 9.6.
+As a general rule, where ministry staff are serving part-time the recommended fixed component is the relevant proportion of the full-time recommendation based on a 6 day working week.
+The variable component should be provided at the same rate provided to full-time ministry staff. - 9.7.
+In addition to the travel benefit or allowance, the parish should precisely reimburse the member of the ministry staff for the cost of tolls and parking fees incurred in ministry related travel.
+Parishes may want to consider a one-off adjustment to the motor vehicle and travel benefit in response to the current increase in fuel prices. - 9.8.
+The amount of an agreed travel benefit may be added to the balance of available funds in a MDBA.
+The parish may provide travel benefits (which are normally paid from a MDBA) either by paying direct to a third party or precisely reimbursing the member of the ministry staff for agreed travel expenses on production of documentary evidence (e.g., fuel, maintenance receipts).
+Such travel benefits are exempt benefits and not subject to tax under current tax legislation. - 9.9.
+Any other amounts paid in cash to the member of the ministry staff are allowances and therefore subject to PAYG tax.
 While such a travel allowance is taxable, the member of the ministry staff may then be able to claim deductions for travel expenses they incur in their personal tax return.
 A member of the ministry staff is not entitled to claim a personal tax deduction for an expense that is paid or precisely reimbursed by the parish.
-Refer section 4.4. - 9.10 Refer to the 'SDS Motor Vehicle Purchasing Guide' on the Parish Portal for more information about common methods by which parishes and ministry staff members can purchase motor vehicles and the stamp duty and GST implications that may apply.
+Refer section 4. - 9.10.
+Refer to the 'SDS Motor Vehicle Purchasing Guide' on the Parish Portal for more information about common methods by which parishes and ministry staff members can purchase motor vehicles and the stamp duty and GST implications that may apply.

-10. Utilities, Hospitality, Computers, Books & Conference Costs
+10. Ministry Related Expenses: Utilities, Hospitality, Computers, Books & Conference Costs